libremente/libremente.github.io/about.md

 * The combination of the two, **libremente**, is an adverb, still in Spanish, meaning *Freely*.

-Probably there can't be a better name to describe me and this blog!
+Probably there can't be a better name to describe me and this blog.

 # About me
 I am a PhD student, passionate about disruptive technologies and their